DFerrari13/SmartFall-Multi-Model-Watch/README.md

 To update the machine learning model used by SmartFall, follow these steps:

-1. Train and Export Your Model
-    Train your fall detection model using your preferred framework (e.g., TensorFlow) and export it as a `.tflite` file.
+1. **Train and Export Your Model:** Train your fall detection model using your preferred framework (e.g., TensorFlow) and export it as a `.tflite` file.
 Ensure the model:
     - Accepts the same input shape expected by the app (e.g., accelerometer-only or dual-stream with gyroscope).
     - Produces classification probabilities or labels compatible with the app’s output processing.

-2. Replace the Model File
-    If you are using local inference (non-cloud), locate the configuration file in wear (e.g., `wear > java > com.example.wear > config > SmartFallConfig.java`).
+2. **Replace the Model File:** If you are using local inference (non-cloud), locate the configuration file in wear (e.g., `wear > java > com.example.wear > config > SmartFallConfig.java`).
 Update the following field to point to your model file:
     ```bash
     public static final String MODEL_NAME = "your_model.tflite";
     ```
     Place your `.tflite` file in the following directory `wear > assets`.
 Make sure the filename exactly matches the one set in `MODEL_NAME`.

-3. For Cloud-Based Model Download
-    If you are using a cloud-based deployment, upload your `.tflite` file to the server specified in `getCloudConfig().downloadModel`.
+3. **For Cloud-Based Model Download:** If you are using a cloud-based deployment, upload your `.tflite` file to the server specified in `getCloudConfig().downloadModel`.
     The watch will fetch and use this model dynamically at runtime.
 Ensure the server is configured to serve the correct `.tflite` file when requested.

 > ✅ No Java code modification is needed beyond changing the filename in the config.